kgrsudhakar9/stock-chatbot/README.md

 - View top stocks traded on the selected exchange.
 - Retrieve stock details and latest prices by entering stock codes or names.
 - Intuitive message input with real-time updates.
-- Send icon for a better user experience.

 ## Technologies Used